-In order to have robust rank-and-file participation in our union at all levels, member education must remain a top priority for UE.
+In order to have robust rank-and-file participation in UE at all levels, member education must remain a top priority.
 We must provide the skills and knowledge to empower our members to take on the boss, to engage in community struggles that advance worker rights, and to run the union.
 We must prioritize time for this education at every opportunity.

 A strong and effective union depends on an educated, informed leadership, an effective steward system, and an involved membership.